mother-of-all-self-hosting/ansible-role-ghostfolio/docs/configuring-ghostfolio.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
-You can override settings (even those that don't have dedicated playbook variables) using the `docmost_environment_variables_additional_variables` variable
+You can override settings (even those that don't have dedicated playbook variables) using the `ghostfolio_environment_variables_additional_variables` variable

-For a complete list of Ghostfolio's config options that you could put in `docmost_environment_variables_additional_variables`, see its [environment variables](https://docmost.com/docs/self-hosting/environment-variables).
+For a complete list of Ghostfolio's config options that you could put in `ghostfolio_environment_variables_additional_variables`, see its [environment variables](https://ghostfolio.com/docs/self-hosting/environment-variables).

 ## Installing